emma-wilson/syrf_userguide/data-export/quantitative.md

 ![Select annotation questions to include in export](figs/select_annotation_questions.png)

-Allows you to select any combination of corresponding annotations to include with each time point.
+This section allows you to select any combination of corresponding annotations to include with each time point.

 ## Select optional columns